ulfboge/forest-compliance-offers/docs/05_supporting_materials/05-05_pitch-outline.md

 4. **Value Proposition (Slide 4)**
    - For clients: de-risk EUDR submissions, shorten certification cycles, unlock financing.
-   - For OpenForests & Alex: easy referral option when clients ask for deeper compliance support; no delivery burden, but a pathway to extend value and demonstrate ecosystem breadth.
+   - For OpenForests & Alex: easy referral option when clients ask for deeper compliance support; no delivery burden, but a pathway to extend value and demonstrate ecosystem breadth (including ingestion of services like Globhe when already contracted).

 5. **Call to Action (Slide 5)**
    - Feature Komba GIS AB in relevant explorer.land partner spotlights or resource lists.